 (2) If a party who has been notified of a hearing does not attend the hearing before a single judge or a registrar, the judge or registrar may proceed in the party’s absence.

+Note for this rule:

+If a party does not attend a hearing before the Court of Appeal, the Court may proceed in the party’s absence.

 [Rule 17 amended: Gazette 22 Aug 2017 p.
-4543.]
+4543; SL 2022/60 r.
+11.]

-18. Decisions made in absence of a party
+18. Decisions made in absence of party

 (1) If a single judge or a registrar makes a decision in a party’s absence, whether or not at a hearing, the judge or registrar may subsequently, but before the decision is carried out, set aside the decision and again deal with the matter that gave rise to the decision.

-(2) If in a party’s absence a single judge or a registrar makes a decision in a CA matter, whether or not at a hearing, the registrar must notify the party of the decision.
+(2) If in a party’s absence a single judge or a registrar makes a decision in a CA matter, whether or not at a hearing, a registrar must notify the party of the decision.

 [Rule 18 amended: Gazette 22 Aug 2017 p.
-4543-4.]
+4543-4; SL 2022/60 r.
+12.]

 19. Decisions made on the papers

-(1) This rules applies if another rule says it applies.
+(1) This rule applies if another rule says it applies.

 (2) If a decision is made under the other rule on the basis of the documents filed without requiring the parties to attend a hearing (the provisional decision), a registrar must serve the parties with written notice of the provisional decision.